KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

 ## Method function

 This function will allow us to create script methods for a given type.
-The first parameter will be the name and the second will be the script that will run when it is called.
-Instead of executing the `ScriptBblock`, we will use the parameters to create a `Hashtable`.
+The first parameter will be the name and the second will be the method script.
+We will use those parameters to create a `Hashtable`.

     function Method